 About Parks & Recreation

 The Department operates one of the most active parks and recreation programs in the Portland metropolitan area.
-It manages over 600 acres of park and open space property and over 45 acres of recreation facilities including the Adult Community Center, Indoor Tennis Center, the 18-hole Golf Course and Practice Range, and the Charlie S. Brown Water Sports Center on the Willamette River.
+It manages over 600 acres of park and open space property and over 45 acres of recreation facilities including the Adult Community Center, Indoor Tennis Center, the Golf Course and Practice Range, and the Charlie S. Brown Water Sports Center on the Willamette River.
 The Department hosts an average of 1800 recreation programs and 85 community events each year.

 Director’s Message